This post may contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 Why People Love Them: Folding wagons are a versatile stroller-alternative that can carry multiple kids plus gear.
 Of the wagons, collapsible wagons are most sought out for their easy storage and ability to fit in a car trunk.

 Foldable wagons are especially desired because they easily fit in cars and storage.
 High end brands like the Keenz stroller wagon can be pushed or pulled, and include amenities like canopies and cup holders.
 There is even a folding wagon that will fit four kids with harnesses.
-If you’re looking for a budget option, the classic Radio Flyer brand has a folding wagon with a canopy.
+If you’re looking for a basic option, the classic Radio Flyer one has a folding wagon with a canopy.

 4. Balance Bikes